 The average salary in Taiwan is TWD 44,000, approximately USD 1,361.
 However, salaries vary based on experience, education, location, position, and industry.
 Comparing salaries in the country to earnings worldwide also provides more insight.

-This article will explore all aspects of salaries in Taiwan, preparing you for remote partnerships in the country.
+This guide will explore all aspects of salaries in Taiwan, preparing you for remote partnerships in the country.

 What is the Average Salary in Taiwan?